w1xm/srt-py/docs/command_files.md

  6. calon and caloff commands are valid only for antennas with some form of noise injection or dicke switching.
  7. ICRS coordinates, expects decimal degrees for both Ra and Dec
  8. will accept standard iso formatted utc timestamp to any precision
+ 9. highly specific to system/customized in daemon. for W1XMBIGDISH 0-3 are valid and mapped to corresponding binary masks for the X300 radio GPIO

 ##### Building Command Files